LateNightFlowerField/mbb/README.md

 - [ ] Add auto image and document generation
 - [ ] Improve aesthetics

-# FAQ
+## FAQ

-1. Why use python and latex instead of x tool or langauge?
+1. Why use python and latex instead of x tool or language?

     no.
     <details>I am familiar with python and latex and they work well for my goals currently.
-Being able to create and print scale digrams relys on the great typesetting LaTeX offers.
+Being able to create and print scale diagrams relies on the great typesetting LaTeX offers.
 If a better way comes up though I my consider porting the project.</details>
+2. What is your favorite type of bridge?
+    I really like the warren because of its simplicity and symmetry.